A History of Africa

-The next pharaoh, Amenhotep II, was not a great king, but he was a big one.
+The next pharaoh, Amenhotep II, was not a great man, but he was a big one.
 Whereas we noted the Thutmoses had been on the short side, Amenhotep II stood six feet tall, making him a giant by the standards of the day.
 He boasted constantly of his athletic achievements, and fought a few campaigns in Asia to prove what a super jock he was.(26) A large bow that he claimed no one else could draw was buried with him, in his sarcophagus.

-Amenhotep II was followed by Thutmose IV, who definitely was not as healthy as his predecessors; he ruled for about ten years, compared with at least twenty-six years for Amenhotep.
-You could call him the "King of One," because his achievements are singular: one military campaign (in Nubia), one hall added to the Karnak temple, one chapel built (also at Karnak), and one obelisk raised.
-Thutmose IV's main claim to fame is the strange story he left us, on a stela (stone tablet) between the front paws of the Great Sphinx at Giza.
-In his day, the Sphinx was already more than a thousand years old, and buried up to its neck in sand.
+The story is written on a stela (stone tablet) between the front paws of the Great Sphinx at Giza.
+In Thutmose's day, the Sphinx was already more than a thousand years old, and buried up to its neck in sand.
 The stela tells us that when Thutmose was a prince, he went hunting in the neighborhood, and took a mid-day nap in the shade of the Sphinx.
 While sleeping, the Sphinx appeared to him in a dream, and promised him that if he cleared away the sand, the Sphinx would make him king.
 Thutmose promptly organized a team of workers to do what the Sphinx requested, and sure enough, he became the next pharaoh.
 Unfortunately, we do not know if the younger Amenhotep and his backers simply stepped aside when they learned about Thutmose's act of kindness to a god, or if a violent revolution followed, in which Thutmose came out the winner.
 After Thutmose IV took over, he gave his brother the same treatment that Thutmose III had given to Hatshepsut, destroying all records he could find that mentioned the younger Amenhotep; that certainly didn't make the job of historians and archaeologists easier.

 As the glory and serenity of the Old Kingdom can be seen in the pyramids, so the power and wealth of the Egyptian Empire went to build the temples at Thebes.
 Here stand the great mortuary temples on the west bank of the Nile, and the magnificent temples of Karnak and Luxor on the east bank.
 The latter form the second largest structure ever built for religious purposes; only the temple city of Angkor Wat in Cambodia is bigger.
 By itself the Hypostyle Hall of Karnak, built by Ramses II, is larger than the cathedral of Notre Dame; its 134 columns are arranged in sixteen rows, with the roof over the two broader central aisles (the nave) raised to allow the entry of light.
 This technique of providing a clerestory over a central nave was later used in Roman basilicas and Christian churches.